-Pic 40 shows how the slightly revised Cab details that are planned for these railcars might look when done , I've finally added the Windows , Headlight & Grille details in Black texta for some clarity since any previous pic.
+Pic 40 shows how the slightly revised Cab details that are planned for these railcars & how they might look when done , I've finally added the Windows , Headlight & Grille details in Black texta for some clarity since any previous pic.

 Pic 45 shows the Power car now sitting upright again & on 2 wooden blocks after doing all of the underfloor work that was needed , this is the tail end of the carriage looking towards the Front end for now.

 Pic 47 shows the 1st part of the Cab framework clamped to the main body frame in May 2018.

 Pic 50 shows the beginning of the Cab's framework starting to take shape by the beginning of October 2018 with the 2 upper frames being cut & welded into place but I'll be modifying the lower section of the Cab as you'll see later on down this page ; I know that it's taking me a long time to make these railcars but money & time don't always work in my favour ( nor does our weather ) & I've finally achieved a lot more work on it by the end of October ( which you'll see soon ).